COP26: World makes new bid to avert climate disaster - Up News Info

 Article content

+The conference needs to secure more ambitious pledges https://www.reuters.com/world/uk/cop26-what-would-success-look-like-climate-summit-2021-10-31 to further cut emissions, lock in billions in climate finance, and finish the rules to implement the Paris Agreement with the unanimous consent of the nearly 200 countries that signed it.

+“Let’s be clear – there is a serious risk that Glasgow will not deliver,” U.N.
+Secretary General Antonio Guterres told leaders of the Group of 20 (G20) rich nations last week.

-Countries’ existing pledges to cut emissions would see the planet’s average temperature rise 2.7C this century, which the UN says would supercharge the destruction that climate change is already causing by intensifying storms, exposing more people to deadly heat and floods, killing coral reefs and destroying natural habitats.
+Existing pledges to cut emissions would see the planet’s average temperature rise 2.7C this century, which the United Nations says would supercharge the destruction that climate change is already causing by intensifying storms, exposing more people to deadly heat and floods, killing coral reefs and destroying natural habitats.

-The signals ahead of COP26 have been mixed.
-A new pledge last week from China, the world’s biggest polluter, was labeled a missed opportunity that will cast a shadow over the two-week summit.
-Announcements from Russia and Saudi Arabia were also lackluster.

 Advertisement